 Master Gardener Volunteer Program in Catawba County

-What is the Extension Master Gardenersm Volunteer Program?
+What is the NC State Extension Master Gardener℠ Program?

 New volunteers receive extensive training in horticulture (no gardening experience required!) and are willing to share what they have learned with others by volunteering in the community.
-Volunteer work is done through the Catawba County Cooperative Extension Center to provide horticulture-related information to the public.
+Volunteer work is done through the Catawba County Center of N.C.
+Cooperative Extension to provide horticulture-related information to the public.

 Stay up to date about all of the classes, workshops, cooking classes, tours, and activities – sign up for the Catawba County Extension monthly newsletter.

 To help you decide if you should apply to become a Master Gardener℠ volunteer, ask yourself these questions: